Backgrounder: Fulton County Special Grand Jury Investigation Into 2020 Presidential Interference

 - Eleven of the 16 false Georgia electors for Trump filed motions seeking to quash their subpoenas.
 Following a ruling from Judge McBurney, DA Fani Willis and her office will not be permitted to question Jones’ before the SGJ regarding his role as one of the 16 false electors for Trump.
 Instead, there will be a special prosecutor appointed to oversee the inquiry into Jones.

 - The judge ruled that DA Willis will be allowed to proceed with bringing the other false electors for Trump before the SGJ.
 The other false electors have moved for reconsideration of that ruling, which the judge rejected.

 - DA Willis has informed the false electors that they are targets in the SGJ probe.

-A bipartisan team of former prosecutors and ethics experts authored a report for The Brookings Institution that outlined the possible charges Trump could face as a result of the SGJ’s investigation:
+A bipartisan team of former prosecutors and ethics experts authored two reports for The Brookings Institution that outlined the possible charges that Trump and his allies could face as a result of the SGJ’s investigation:

 - Trump could be indicted for election crimes under Georgia law:

 - Solicitation to commit election fraud (Ga.
 Code Ann.
 21-2-604(a))

 - Intentional interference with performance of election duties (Ga.
 Code Ann.
 21-2-597)